-Skin purging is manifested as spots, often comprising of pustules, papules, whiteheads and black heads.
+Skin purging is manifested as spots, often consisting of pustules, papules, whiteheads and black heads.
 Skin purging is often accompanied by skin peeling.
 It is often sore to touch the area where a purge is occurring.

 Skin purging is not the clinical name for this problem.
 It is usually referred to as ‘inflammatory lesions’, or ‘inflammatory acne‘.